 Double vision (diplopia)

 Diplopia is another common sign that is associated with cuneiform cataracts.
 This happens because of an inability to use both eyes together properly, making objects appear double.
 For some people, it might happen that they only see double images sometimes, while others might always see double images whenever they look straight ahead with both eyes open (not trying to focus on anything).
-Diplopia can.

 Poor night vision and nighttime halos around lights

 Poor night vision often happens because of cuneiform cataracts.
 Once again, a person’s vision might become impaired while looking at an oncoming car’s headlights at night.
 There might even be times when the person sees halos around lights, especially in low-light conditions.

 Colors appear faded or yellowed